egvijayanand/maui-issue-26602/README.md

-## Change in behavior for Preferences storage location Windows in v9.0.21
+## Change in behavior for Preferences storage location on Windows in v9.0.21

 Sample project to simulate the issue https://github.com/dotnet/maui/issues/26602